 Welcome to Rawlinson & Hunter Cayman Partnership Group’s privacy notice.
-The Rawlinson & Hunter Cayman Partnership Group includes, Rawlinson and Hunter Limited and all of its affiliates including but not limited to, The R&H Trust Co Ltd, The Harbour Trust Co Ltd, R&H Private Fund Services (Cayman) Limited, Rawlinson & Hunter Services Ltd, Breakwater Services Ltd, R&H Restructuring (Cayman) Ltd. and R&H Restructuring (Cayman) Ltd. (Rawlinson & Hunter).
+The Rawlinson & Hunter Cayman Partnership Group includes, Rawlinson and Hunter Limited and all of its affiliates including but not limited to, The R&H Trust Co Ltd, The Harbour Trust Co Ltd, R&H Private Fund Services (Cayman) Limited, Rawlinson & Hunter Services Ltd, Breakwater Services Ltd, R&H Restructuring (Cayman) Ltd. and R&H Restructuring (BVI) Ltd. (Rawlinson & Hunter).

 Rawlinson & Hunter respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website and use our services.
 This privacy notice will tell you about your privacy rights and how the law protects you.